margaretmf/margaretmf.github.io/vocabulario.md

 * Construction

 ## Million (f) (noun, sustantivo): ##
-* The number equivalent to the product of a thousand and a thousand; 1,000,000 or 106
+* The number equivalent to the product of a thousand and a thousand

 ----------